project-cybersyn/things/README.md

 - When a `Thing` is lifted into a blueprint, this data is carried along into the blueprint.
 - When a blueprint is applied, all of the `Thing`s resulting from the blueprint application will have the same data as the corresponding `Thing`s inside the blueprint.
 - This includes all cases involving `Thing`s in the blueprint overlapping pre-existing `Thing`s in the world.
-- Unlike Factorio's native tags, which only work via ghosts, this mechanism works in cheat mode, editor mode, paused, and other situations where no ghost intermediary is present.

 ## Synthetic Events